 Revamping your home’s interior might seem like hard work.
 Hour after hour spent with a paint roller in your hand might not be your idea of heaven, but updating the look of the living room, bedroom and bathroom isn’t as taxing as you think!
 Another myth about decorating is that it can be expensive.
-Forking out hundreds of pounds on new flooring or a shiny new bookcase in this day and age will seem like a waste.
+Forking out hundreds of pounds on wooden flooring will make your home look amazing, but it isn’t the cheapest way to make a quick change.
 For as little as £100, you could give your whole home an update, without some of the backbreaking labour normally associated with home improvement.

 Throws Change Everything